 - Extract the almond-shaped seeds.
 Leave the seeds on the newspapers for a few more hours until their surfaces are dry before storing them in a covered jar or zip-top sandwich bag in the refrigerator if you wish to put off their stratification period.
 If you plan to start that process right away, soak the seeds overnight in a container of lukewarm water.

 - Dig a planting bed.
 Secure a planting site in the fall — ideally one with full sun and light loamy soil.
 Draw a furrow in the soil that is two times deeper than the length of your seeds.

 - Sow the presoaked seed.
 Place them in the furrow about 6 inches apart and fill that furrow with soil.
 Spread another 1 inch of sand over the planting row to keep the surface of the soil from becoming crusty.

 - Cover the row with a length of screen or hardware cloth.
 Tuck the edges of the screen or hardware cloth several inches deep into the soil on all sides to prevent animals from digging up the seeds.

 - Watch for signs of germination in the spring.
 When you see little trees beginning to pop up, remove the screen or hardware cloth to allow them to grow before you transplant them.

 If you don't want to bother extracting the seeds, you can stratify the pits instead, but germination will take longer.

-Pot the sprouting seeds if the weather won't allow you to plant them outdoors.
-Place one seed in each 4-inch pot of potting soil, with the root end down and the opposite tip of the seed near the surface of the soil.
+- Pot the sprouting seeds.
+If the weather won't allow you to sow them outdoors, place one seed in a 4-inch pot of potting soil, with the root end down and the opposite tip of the seed near the surface of the soil.
 Keep the seedlings on a sunny windowsill, under grow-lights or in a greenhouse until you are ready to transplant them into the garden.